Almost Public Quantum Coins: Multiverifier attacks

 \begin{definition}[Multiverifier rational security against private sabotage] A money scheme $\MS$ is \narpf if for every QPA $\adv$ in Game~\ref{game:multi_nonadapt_rational-fair}, there exists a negligible function $\negl$ such that where $L_{\text{multi-ver}}(\mnapf^{\adv,\MS}_{\secpar})$ (same as $L_{\text{multi-ver}}(\adv)$) is as defined in \cref{eq:multi_rational_loss_def}. \end{definition}

 \begin{definition} A money scheme $\MS$ is \mnars if it is both \mnaruf and \mnarpf (see \cref{definition:multi-rational_unforge,definition:multi_rational_fair}). \end{definition} Ideally, one should have required multiverifier security against sabotage instead of multiverifier security against private sabotage in \cref{definition:multi_rational_secure}.
-Since we do not discuss public sabotage for multiverifier settings, we settle for just multiverifier security against private sabotage.
+Since we do not discuss public sabotage for multiverifier settings (see the opening discussion in \cref{appendix:multi-ver-fair} on \cpageref{appendix:multi-ver-fair}), we settle for just multiverifier security against private sabotage.
+However, public sabotage for multiverifier settings can be defined by extending the single-verifier definition analogous to the private setting, and our construction does achieve multiverifier security against public sabotage, see \cref{remark:single-multi-rational-fair-public}.